AliBinary/Sorting-Algorithms/README.md

-# Sorting Algorithms Project 🌟
+# Sorting Algorithms 🌟

-Welcome to the Sorting Algorithms Project, a comprehensive collection of the most commonly used sorting algorithms implemented in both C++ and Python.
+Welcome to the Sorting Algorithms Repository, a comprehensive collection of the most commonly used sorting algorithms implemented in both C++ and Python.
 Whether you're a beginner looking to understand sorting or an experienced developer wanting to compare performance and implementation, this repository is the perfect resource.

 ## Features ✨